MoonTechnolabs/Laravel-9-Standard-Demo/README.md

 In this example we are connecting to database when server runs.
 In this we have covered laravel most usable standard features
 1. Passport
-2. Queue / Job  (Just we have set code but for server need to install superviser)
+2. Queue / Job  (Just we have set code but for server need to install supervisor)
 3. Middleware
 4. Service Base functionality
 5. Exception Handling using try catch